 Bousfield spent much of the remainder of his career developing and improving health care and medical training opportunities for African Americans.
 As director of Negro Health Division for the Julius Rosenwald Fund, he helped finance the education of numerous future black physicians and nurses.
 Bousfield also was responsible for developing the Infantile Paralysis Unit at Tuskegee Institute and a similar facility at Provident Hospital in Chicago.
 From 1933 to 1934 he was president of the National Medical Association (NMA), an organization of black physicians across the nation.
 In 1939 Bousfield was appointed the first African American member of the Chicago Board of Education.

 Three years later in 1942 Bousfield was selected to command the U.S Army’s Station Hospital, the first all-African American hospital in Fort Huachuca, Arizona.
 The hospital served the 14,000 black women and men stationed at the fort in training for combat in World War II.
 However, the National Medical Association considered the hospital to be segregationist, and the NMA censured its former president for contributing to separatist policies.
 Nonetheless, Bousfield earned the rank of Lieutenant Colonel and retired in 1945 as the Medical Corp’s first African American colonel.

-Midian Othello Bousfield returned to Chicago where he died of acute coronary disease at his home on February 16, 1948.
+Midian Othello Bousfield, a member of Sigma Pi Phi Fraternity, returned to Chicago where he died of acute coronary disease at his home on February 16, 1948.
+He was 62.